shpaw415/bunext/README.md

 ## 0.7.0

-- Fix production mode not initializing ServerAction (sorry for the that)
+- Fix production mode not initializing ServerAction (sorry for that)
 - Multi-threading on production mode when ServerConfig HTTPServer.threads is set to more then 1 or all_cpu_core (default: 1)

 ## 0.7.1